 Big changes ahead

 With the new academic year comes some big changes for the education sector.
-If you didn’t know already, the security and department policies in 2019–2020 contracts for Conditions of Funding for Colleges and HEI, and ITP Contract for Services, now require the following:
+If you didn’t know already, the security and department policies in some of the 2019–2020 contracts for Conditions of Funding for Colleges and HEI, and ITP Contract for Services, now require the following:

 “The college will have achieved, and be able to maintain, independent certification to ISO/IEC 27001.”